 Allies/Partners: 101st Precinct Community/ Council, Communities United for Police Reform

-Police accountability involves holding both individual police officers, as well as law enforcement agencies responsible for effectively protecting our communities.
-Fighting for reforms that will promote community safety while ensuring that the NYPD protects and serves our communities.
+Police accountability involves holding both law enforcement agencies and individual police officers responsible for effectively protecting our communities.
+We are fighting for reforms that will promote community safety while ensuring that the NYPD protects and serves our communities.